Best Project Management Tools for Agencies 2026: Honest Reviews & Comparisons

 1. Teamwork — Best for Client-Facing Agencies

-Look, if you're running a client services business — be it a marketing agency, web dev shop, or PR firm — Teamwork was practically built for you.
-It's one of the few tools that treats client collaboration as a first-class feature rather than a bolted-on afterthought.
-The platform lets you create client accounts with limited access, bill against project budgets, and track time without switching to a separate app.
+If you're running a client services business — marketing agency, web dev shop, PR firm, whatever — Teamwork feels like it was made for you.
+It's one of the few tools that treats client collaboration as a core feature instead of something tacked on as an afterthought.
+You can create client accounts with limited access, bill against project budgets, and track time without needing a separate app.

-Honestly, I think Teamwork is the most underrated tool on this entire list.
-It doesn't get the same buzz as Monday.com or ClickUp, but for pure agency utility it beats them both.
-The platform has been agency-focused since day one, and it shows in the details: built-in profitability reports, per-project billing rates, and retainer management that actually works.
+When I tested Teamwork, what jumped out was how thoughtfully it handles agency-specific problems.
+It's the most underrated tool on this list, honestly.
+It doesn't get the buzz of Monday.com or ClickUp, but for pure agency utility it beats both.
+The platform has been agency-focused since day one, and you see it in details like built-in profitability reports, per-project billing rates, and retainer management that actually works.

 Key Features